BBN-E/tac-kbp-eal/README.md

 #### Using CoreNLP

 The `ScoreKBPAgainstERE` program provides several options for scoring more relaxed than exact match.
-Among those options is using `CoreNLP` version 3.6.0 to parse and Collins-Style head rules to find the head node corresponding to the base filler.
+Among those options is using `CoreNLP` version 3.8.0 to parse and Collins-Style head rules to find the head node corresponding to the base filler (version 3.6.0 was used for the 2016 eval).
 This "discovered head" and its offsets are then:
 * used for exact match to find an `Argument` head
 * used to find an `Argument` that contains the discovered head.